Facebook Ads for Personal Injury Lawyers: Strategies That Work

 One thing that makes content like Facebook video ads unique is that users will click on them.
 With search ads, people usually click only when they are interested in making a purchase.
 That puts many prospects out of reach.

-Setting Up Your Facebook Personal Injury Law Firm Page
+How to Set Up Your Personal Injury Law Firm’s Facebook Page

 If you create a Facebook business page, you can use it to share engaging content and interact with your audience.
 It's also free, and you need to have one to create a Facebook ad campaign.